You probably wonder what’s the next step for your landscape business. I think we all do.

 New ideas are great!… when there’s a market for them.

-I produce these landscape care guides for my design clients.
+I produce landscape care guides for my design clients.
 They’re site-specific instructions on what they need to do and when.

 At one point I thought I’d offer these care guides as a separate product.